- Plan Your Trip

 CTC upgraded the Nature Trail exhibit with the addition of new information signage identifying native trees along the Trail and their cultural uses.
 The brightly coloured hand-painted signs were the result of a collaborative community project between CTC, John A. Cumber Primary school in West Bay and Prospect Primary school in Prospect.

 CTC had its most successful White-Crowned Pigeon release since the programme began in 2008.
-In 2016, 30 healthy captive-bred juvenile WCP were introduced into the wild in two separate releases (August & November).
+In 2016, 30 healthy captive bred juvenile WCP were introduced into the wild in two separate releases (August & November).
 An increase in the number of WCP breeding pairs, coupled with closely monitoring and managing the numbers so as not to overstress the carrying capacity of the Aviary, contributed to a significantly higher number of clutches being laid and subsequent hatchings.

 Park visitors were given an opportunity for the first time to participate in the WCP releases.
-Each enthusiastic participant were chosen by means of a lucky draw and given a short orientation and then given a bird to release.
+Each enthusiastic participant was chosen by means of a lucky draw and given a short orientation and then given a bird to release.
 The initiative was so well received that it may well become the new standard for WCP releases.

 CTC acquired two new female Scarlet Ibis from Sea World in California, USA in July 2016 to add to the Aviary exhibit.
 These females should eventually bond with the Aviary’s two male Scarlet Ibis “Ziggy” and “Bobo” and one day produce our first Scarlet Ibis chicks.